 During the coronavirus pandemic, the United States has seen a huge uptick in pet adoption.
 That's great news.
-However, while many shelters have seen their lowest numbers ever, pet scams are also reaching their highest numbers in 2020.
+However, while many shelters have seen their lowest numbers, pet scams reached their highest numbers.

 I Found the Perfect Pet Online.
 How Do I Know He Or She Is Real?

-- First of all, we highly discourage buying a pet from an unknown source, especially someone who is in a different state or country.
+- First, we highly discourage buying a pet from an unknown source, especially someone in a different state or country.
 If you (or someone you trust) can't go to their house, meet them, and see the pet for yourself, you're already taking a risk.

-- Remember, just because someone has a picture of a pet, that doesn't mean it's real.
+- Remember, just because someone has a picture of a pet doesn't mean it's real.
 Often pet scammers find a photo online and pass it off as their own.
 Consider performing a reverse image search with the picture of the pet.
-If the same picture appears on multiple websites or stock image websites, cut off communication with the seller immediately.
+If the same picture appears on multiple or stock image websites, immediately cut off communication with the seller.
 There is no pet.

 The same goes for "official" sounding pet company names.
-Google everything they send you to find out if they are real or not and pay close attention to the email address they use.
+Google everything they send you to find out if they are real, and pay close attention to the email address they use.
 If it feels unprofessional, trust your instinct.
-If you begin communicating with them pay attention to the grammar they use or how eager they are for you to submit payment.
+If you begin communicating with them, pay attention to the grammar they use or how eager they are for you to submit payment.

 Pet scammers are after your money.
 So, naturally, they will often begin discussing payment quickly.
 Here are a few red flags to look for.

-- Often times a pet scammer will say they are just looking for a good home for their pet they can no longer care for and are only requesting the buyer to pay for costs of shipping or "transportation costs".
+- Often a pet scammer will say they are just looking for a good home for their pet they can no longer care for and are only requesting the buyer to pay for shipping or "transportation costs."
 This is often a very low fee but beware.
-Ask them which airline or carrier they are using to transport the pet and then make inquiries with that vendor before making any payments.
+Ask them which airline or carrier they are using to transport the pet, and then inquire with that vendor before making any payments.
 If it seems too good to be true, it very well could be

-- If the seller or breeder is asking you to pay with Western Union or MoneyGram, the chances are greater that they are not a reputable pet handler.
+- If the seller or breeder asks you to pay with Western Union or MoneyGram, the chances are greater that they are not reputable pet handlers.

-- Read this and if any of these pet scam details sound familiar, walk away!
+- Read this, and if these pet scam details sound familiar, walk away!

 I Have Already Paid With Western Union or MoneyGram.
 Now What?

-It's very likely that the pet scammer will attempt to get further funds besides what you have already paid them.
-Pet scammers do not actually have any pets in their possession, so anything they say regarding further payment is a lie.
+The pet scammer will likely attempt to get further funds besides what you have already paid them.
+Pet scammers do not have any pets in their possession, so anything they say regarding further payment is a lie.
 These stories are designed to pull on your heartstrings and open your wallet.
 Here are some of the instances we see often:

 - The scammers will claim that the pet is being held at the airport and will not be released until another payment is made.

-- There may be a last-minute request for a required insurance policy that had not been mentioned before.
+- There may be a last-minute request for a required insurance policy that has not been mentioned before.

-- Often, pet scammers have told their victims they are working with a reputable pet shipper, like PetRelocation, for delivery and then claim that the "hired" shipper is holding the pet until they are paid extra delivery fees.
+- Pet scammers often tell their victims they are working with a reputable pet shipper, like PetRelocation, for delivery and then claim that the "hired" shipper is holding the pet until they are paid extra delivery fees.
 Please note: PetRelocation does not have any breeders they work with directly.
 When we are hired to deliver a pet, you will hear from your relocation coordinator long before the day or week of your pet's delivery.

-- File a report with your local law enforcement and with your local FBI office.
-Report as much information as you can such as the scammer's email address, phone number, and any other information that may be relevant.
+- File a report with your local law enforcement and your local FBI office.
+Report as much information as you can, such as the scammer's email address, phone number, and any other information that may be relevant.

 If You Will Be Purchasing A Pet Online or from Out of State

-Make sure to first check that the seller and shippers are reputable.
-IPATA (the trade association to which PetRelocation belongs) has a list of known scammers that you can reference here (last updated January 2020) IPATA warns:
+Make sure first to check that the seller and shippers are reputable.
+IPATA (the trade association to which PetRelocation belongs) has a list of known scammers that you can reference here.
+IPATA warns: